Gearbox-protocol/launch-snapshot/README.md

 ### Kovan testers snapshot

 The snapshot has been taken on block #28668076.
+TBA within the next few days.

 ### Gearbox tester snapshot tool

+The snapshot has been taken.
+TBA within the next few days.

 To check the correctness of kovan snapshot, you can run testet snapshot tool.